 When the furnace is installed in a residential garage, the burners and ignition sources must be located at least 18 in.
 (457 mm) above the floor.
 The furnace must be located or protected to avoid damage by vehicles.
-When the furnace is installed in a public garage, airplane hangar, or other building having a hazardous atmosphere, the furnace must be installed in accordance with the NFPA 54/ANSI Z223.1-2012 or CAN/CSA B149.2-2010.
+When the furnace is installed in a public garage, airplane hangar, or other building having a hazardous atmosphere, the furnace must be installed in accordance with the current edition of NFPA 54/ANSI Z223.1 or current edition of CAN/CSA B149.2.
 See Fig. 5.